Snot (band): Post-accident (1999–2007)

 Because Strait had not recorded vocals for the album, it was decided that the album's vocal tracks would be completed by friends of Strait as a tribute.
 Strait Up, released on November 7, 2000, featured appearances by the lead vocalists of System of a Down, Korn, Hed PE, Soulfly, Incubus, Sevendust, Limp Bizkit, Coal Chamber, Slipknot and Sugar Ray, among others.
-However Doling told the Life is Peachy podcast in 2021, that the instrumental tracks written for the sophomore Snot album did not form the basis for Strait Up and he wrote new music for Strait Up, with each vocalists individual style in mind.
+However, Doling told the Life is Peachy podcast in 2021, that the instrumental tracks written for the sophomore Snot album did not form the basis for Strait Up and he wrote new music for Strait Up, with each vocalists individual style in mind.
 It peaked at number 56 on the Billboard 200.

 A live album, Alive!, was released on July 30, 2002.
 It peaked at number 12 on the Billboard Heatseekers chart.
 On April 5, 2007, the band reunited for a performance in Anaheim, California, with vocals performed by Invitro singer Jeff Weber.

 First reunion, Tons and breakup (2008–2011)

 In 2008, the band reformed, with former Divine Heresy singer Tommy Vext on vocals.
 Vext and Sonny Mayo left the band, and a new band, "Tons", was formed in 2009 with a new vocalist, Brandon Espinoza, formerly of Spineshank and minus knives.
-They recorded three new songs titled "Ability & Control", "1000 Ways of Pain" and "Fan the Flames" before members of the group moved on to new projects.
+They have recorded new songs—"Ability & Control", "1000 Ways of Pain", "Fan the Flames", "New Enemies", "Underatax", and an unknown sixth song—before members of the group moved on to new projects.

-Second reunion (2014–present)
+Second reunion (2014–2015)

 On February 11, 2014, Snot reunited again at the Whisky a Go Go in West Hollywood.
 This second reunion lineup once again features Vext, Mayo, Doling, Fahnestock and Miller.
 They went on to play three more shows in the Southern California area before once again going quiet, although they poked at the possibility of another future U.S. tour.
 In August it was announced that Snot would be hitting the road once again, starting November 28 and going through December 22 all throughout the U.S. An international tour is coming in January/February.
 However, in October, vocalist Tommy Vext announced he had left the band to form his new band, Westfield Massacre, and that Snot already had a replacement vocalist (Carl Bensley) in place.
 For the European dates, Mike Smith would fill in for Sonny Mayo, who was going to be unable to tour due to business commitments.